reduxjs/redux/docs/advanced/AsyncActions.md

 > }
 >```

->In this guide, we won’t normalize entities, but it’s something you should consider for a more dynamic application.
+>In this guide, we won't normalize entities, but it's something you should consider for a more dynamic application.

 ## Handling Actions